coffeedoc/codo/README.md

 You can browse the [Codo documentation](http://netzpirat.github.com/codo/classes/Doc.html) and the [Haml-Coffee documentation](http://9elements.github.com/haml-coffee/) to see Codo in Action.

+The Codo documentation contains a sample class [Example.Animal](http://netzpirat.github.com/codo/classes/Example/Animal.html) that makes use of all available tags.

 ## Installation

 Codo is available in NPM and can be installed with: